Aryankpoor/Vorizon---e-commerce-site/README.md

 <hr>
 For each product (total:60) I have created a product card.
 Each product card is hosted online using netlify

-Also for each product I am right now making an payment initiation card and order delivery tracker card
+Also for each product I have made a product card and purchase card.
+The site is now made and you can visit it.

-This site home page has been made and so are the product cards.
-While the purchase page is still a work in progress, so spread the word.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)